thindil/hunter/README.md

 If you have all the required packages, navigate to the main directory(where this file is) to compile:

-* Easiest way to compile the program is use Gnat Studio.
+* The simplest way to compile the program is use Gnat Studio.
 It should be available in the most distributions.
 Just run it, select *hunter.gpr* as a project file and select option `Build All`.